← Frameworks

 A gate that measures the wrong thing drives the wrong improvement.
 Goodhart's Law applies: when a measure becomes a target, it ceases to be a good measure.
 The gate must be validated against ground truth.

-For readers who want the formal connection: this is stochastic gradient descent on a quality loss surface, without ever computing the gradient explicitly.
+For readers who want the optimization analogy: this resembles stochastic search on a quality surface, without ever computing a gradient explicitly.

-The system performs SGD on a quality surface
+The system ascends a quality surface it rarely defines explicitly.

 # The gates DEFINE the surface.
 The stochasticity EXPLORES it.